Kostomlaty nad Labem: Geography

 Kostomlaty nad Labem is located about 5 km west of Nymburk and 29 km northeast of Prague.
-It lies in the Central Elbe Table lowland within the Polabí region.
+It lies in a flat agricultural landscape in the Central Elbe Table lowland within the Polabí region.
 The municipality is situated on the right bank of the Elbe River, which forms the southern municipal border.
-The river Vlkava flows through the municipality into the Elbe.
+The Vlkava River flows through the municipality into the Elbe.

 History

 The first written mention of Kostomlaty is from 1223.
 Existence of a castle in Kostomlaty was documented in the mid-14th century, but in 1553 at the latest, the castle was already abandoned.
 In the 1420s, the village and the castle were acquired by Hynek Boček of Poděbrady, and in 1458, Kostomlaty passed into ownership of King George of Poděbrady.
 Later it was inherited by his descendants, then it often changed owners.
 Among the most important owners was the Sporck family, who held it from 1647 to 1722 as a part of the Lysá estate.